Costa Rica hero image

 • Worship logistics: church permissions, portable sound, translation, communion supplies, and outdoor setups

-• Transportation: charter buses, 4x4 support, boat transfers, and domestic flights if needed for coast-to-coast pacing
+• Transportation: charter buses, 4x4 support, boat transfers, and domestic flights when coast-to-coast pacing requires it

-• Ministry partner vetting: churches, schools, clinics, ecological NGOs, and social enterprises throughout the country
+• Ministry partner vetting: churches, schools, clinics, ecological NGOs, and social enterprises across the country

 • Hospitality touches: mission guesthouses, jungle eco-lodges, beach resorts, and locally sourced dining experiences